 He takes interest in reptile ethology and has been part of various reptile breeding and rehabilitation programs.
 With over two decades of field experience, he has been providing support in building up community awareness in reptile-human conflict zones in parts of West Bengal, through awareness campaigns, snake bite mitigation programs and rescue-rehabilitation of animals in distress.
 He is working as a Project consultant providing support to the counter wildlife trafficking program.

-Debasish Sarma is an Administrative Assistant, Guwahati in the Counter Wildlife Trafficking (CWT) Program.
+Debasish Sarma is the Administrative Manager - NER in the Counter Wildlife Trafficking (CWT) Programme.
 Debasish has completed his post graduation diploma in Banking Services from Manipal Academy of Higher Education (Formerly known as Manipal University).
 He has worked in Uber India Systems Pvt Ltd, Nehru Yuva Kendra Sangathan (MoYAS, GOI) previously.

 He is interested in reading autobiography, travelling and playing cricket in his free time.